December 1, 2023

 Although arcades have evolved into Family Entertainments Centers, classic arcade games are still fonded.
 Titles like Donkey Kong and Mortal Kombat are revered for their impact on the industry.

-It’s impossible to overstate how arcade games helped gaming grow–you can’t discuss the rise of video games without first talking about the history of arcade games.
+It’s impossible to overstate how arcade games helped gaming grow—you can’t discuss the rise of video games without first discussing the history of arcade games.

 Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more!